-Introduction of procedural codes in CPT, HCPCS and other coding nomenclature.
+Introduction of procedural coding in CPT, HCPCS and other nomenclatures.
 Introduces students to skills needed to accurately complete and process insurance forms using current coding systems.
-Emphasizes understanding in basic CPT codesand nomenclature.
+Emphasizes understanding in basic CPT codes and nomenclature.
 Includes ethics involved in handling confidential medical data and billing/coding issues.
+Students that require this course must enroll in Fall semester; course offered only in Fall semester.